 A Legacy of Quality

-Through the Selfhelp Realty Group is leading the development and preservation housing with direct access to onsite social services that promote aging with independence and dignity.
+Selfhelp Realty Group is leading the development and preservation of housing with access to onsite social services that promotes aging with independence and dignity.
 This model of housing enables older adults to age in their own homes and communities and avoid institutional care, such as nursing homes.

 A Unique Perspective

-A Real Estate Developer for Seniors
+A Real Estate Developer for Older Adults

 WHAT WE DO

 Guided by the principle that housing is a human right, Selfhelp Realty Group | The Melamid Institute for Affordable Housing is committed to building and preserving affordable housing for older adults, with access to services that enrich their lives and inspire their futures.

 As a nonprofit developer, the Selfhelp Realty Group | The Melamid Institute for Affordable Housing is dedicated and committed to helping seniors live with dignity in their own homes by providing high-quality housing combined with direct access to onsite social services.
 This model has been proven to deliver positive health outcomes, resulting in reduced healthcare spending while enabling aging adults the ability to age independently within their communities.

 The Selfhelp Realty Group | The Melamid Institute of Affordable Housing has been named in honor of Holocaust survivor and philanthropist Ilse Melamid.
 For Ilse Melamid, a Holocaust survivor, losing her home in Vienna during the Nazi era left a lifelong emotional scar and she wanted her legacy to increase access to housing for all older New Yorkers.

 Click here to learn more about Affordable Housing for Older Adults.